Bharat9848/notes/GC.md

 ### General type of collectors
  - Stop the world collector
  - concurrent collector
- - copying collector : They are best for immutable objects workload but disaster for object pooling optimization
+ - copying collector : They are best for immutable objects workload but disaster for object pooling optimization.
+They do mark/sweep/compact in a simple go.

 ### G1
   - The Garbage first collector (commonly known as G1) utilizes multiple background threads to scan through the heap that it divides into regions.
 It works by scanning those regions that contain the most garbage objects first, giving it its name (Garbage first).